U.S. calls build-up of China's nuclear arsenal 'concerning'

-WASHINGTON, July 1 (Reuters) - The United States said on Thursday China's rapid build-up of its nuclear forces was "concerning" and called on Beijing to engage with it "on practical measures to reduce the risks of destabilizing arms races."
+WASHINGTON (Reuters) -The United States said on Thursday China’s rapid build-up of its nuclear forces was “concerning” and called on Beijing to engage with it “on practical measures to reduce the risks of destabilizing arms races.”

 State Department spokesperson Ned Price told a regular news briefing the build up had become more difficult for China to hide and it appeared it was deviating from decades of nuclear strategy based around minimal deterrence.